 Create a new expense and enter the expense details or edit an existing one.
 Scroll down and select yes for capital expense.

 Select properties, categories, and date range.

-Select whether or not you want to include capital expenses.
+Select whether or not you want to include or exclude capital expenses.

 On mobile, this option can be found under the expense categories.